-Routine costs associated with preparing standard data sets are viewed by NCI as covered by grants for the Alliance Operations Center and Alliance SDC funded under the NCTN Program.
+Routine costs associated with preparing standard data sets are viewed by NCI as covered by grants for the Alliance Operations Center and Alliance SDMC funded under the NCTN Program, or the Alliance Research Base under the NCORP program.
 Fees will not be charged for the release of non-complex electronic data sets.
-For complex data sets where substantial work is involved, fees may be charged for preparing and documenting the data set.
-Any fees will be limited to the actual time, effort, and materials required for preparing and documenting the data set.